hartwigmedical/hmftools/serve/README.md

   - The actionable output is the database that [PROTECT](../protect/README.md) bases its clinical evidence matching on.

 ## Version History and Download Links
+- Upcoming
+  - Various additional checks to ref genome lift-over (such as filtering of events on genes for which strand has flipped)
+  - CKB FLEX filtering framework
 - [1.3](https://github.com/hartwigmedical/hmftools/releases/tag/serve-v1.3)
   - Support for merging sources that differ in ref genome version (v37 vs v38)
   - Support for generating output for both ref genome version v37 and v38